Teresa Hsu: Lifestyle

 Hsu was still actively involved in charity work after turning 110.
 An advocate of healthy living, Hsu often gave public talks at schools, welfare homes, and hospitals in Singapore and overseas about health and service to the needy.
 When asked about the secret of her good health and longevity, Hsu attributed her good health to a spartan lifestyle, vegetarian diet, and to her positive attitude towards life.

 She would start her day at 4 am with calisthenics, meditation and an hour of yoga exercises.
 At night, she would do yoga again, then read until midnight.
 She picked up yoga at age 69, when she bought a book titled Forever Young, Forever Healthy.
 She also taught yoga to the young and old at temples, associations, hospitals and schools.
 She ate sparely; her breakfast was a glass of water or milk.
 Lunch was often milk and salad, unless "people bring me food", and it was milk or yogurt for dinner.
 At home, she had a 2,000-volume private library she called Prema, which in Sanskrit means "divine love".
 Her final days were kept busy with trips to help needy senior citizens, reading and yoga practice at her sparsely-furnished single-storey house attached to the Society for the Aged Sick.

+Vegetarianism

+Hsu was vegetarian since birth as she wasn’t able to digest meat.
+In the 1950's she became an ethical vegetarian.

+She stated that her vegetarian diet consisted of raw vegetables, avocado, juice, milk, beans and raw eggs.
+Hsu ate one raw egg everyday for breakfast.
+In her last 13 years, she was given vegetarian food including fresh organic vegetables every week by her helpers.

 Death

-Hsu died on 7 December 2011, peacefully at home and was cremated on the same day without any rites, as per her instructions.
-She was the verified oldest living person in Singapore at the time of her death; later that year Fadilah Noor Abbe was reported to have been born in 1897.
+Hsu died at home on 7 December 2011 and was cremated on the same day without any rites, per her instructions.
+She was believed to be the oldest living person in Singapore at the time of her death, although later that year Fadilah Noor Abbe was reported to have been born in 1897.